 I will fill this house with glory, says the Lord Almighty….The glory of the present house will be greater than the glory of the former house, says the Lord Almighty.
 And in this place I will grant peace, declares the Lord Almighty.

 God knew what we had done in our home in Colorado, ministering to the high school students.
-In this verse, He was telling us that our ministry with young military men and women in our home in Virginia, would be greater than what we had done in Colorado.
-So far, we’ve ministered to over 565 soldiers, sailors, marines, and coast guardsmen, and their families, from 46 different states, and 7 foreign countries.
+In this verse, He was telling us our ministry with young military men and women in Virginia, would be greater than what we had done in Colorado.
+So far, we’ve ministered to 565 soldiers, sailors, marines, and coast guardsmen, and their families.
+They come from 46 different states, and 7 foreign countries.

-He promised to grant peace to those who would came into our home in Virginia Beach, just as He had granted peace to the teens who came into our home in Grand Junction.
+The Lord promised to grant peace to those who would came into our home in Virginia Beach.
+Just as He had granted peace to the teens who came into our home in Grand Junction.